ed-o-saurus/PLHaskell/README.md

 debug4    |
 debug5    |

-The function `assert :: Bool -> Text -> PGm()` raises an exception if the boolean is false.
-Otherwise, it does nothing.

 In addition, the function `raiseError :: Text -> a` stops execution and raises an error.

 ### Queries